 The answers to these questions will help you create a gift-giving "profile", which will help you to narrow your gift choices.
-Home decor items like lamps, clocks, art, and giftware make great gifts because they will be used by the special person everyday.
+Home decor items like lamps, clocks, art and giftware make great gifts because they will be used by the particular person every day.
 It will become one of their most often used and treasured possessions.

 Smart Gift Shopping

 To help stretch your gift-giving dollar and reduce returns, try these tips:

 - Plan ahead!
 Keep a list of birthdays, anniversaries, etc.

 - Purchase a gift when you find it, even if the occasion is several months away.

 - Select quality gifts and choose color/style to please the recipient.